askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 I know that salt is added to the pool water and it is converted to chlorine, as it passes through a cell.
 Does that mean that the pool is now a salt water pool?
 Can you taste the salt?
 I like the idea of the product, but I don't like salt water swimming.
 Can you supply any details?
 Thanks.

 Kenny K, Ft.
-Lee, NJ, 6/30/2004
+Lee, NJ, 6/30/2005

 Salt is added to the pool water and I believe that a typical addition would be 20-25 pounds per 1,000 gallons of pool water.
-That is far from the salt level of ocean water (about one-fourteenth) and it is not nearly enough to taste.
+That is far from the salt level of ocean water (about one-seventeenth) and it is not nearly enough to taste.
 From my own experience, there is no sensation of salt water.
 Not in feel or taste.
 I hope that I have been helpful.

 Sincerely.
-Alan Schuster, 6/30/2004
+Alan Schuster, 6/30/2005

 Good For The Liner?